joelparkerhenderson/issues/README.md

   * An analogy is a conversation about something you want.

   * Pros: the plain English wording of the categories has value in getting stakeholders to better understand the impact of setting a priority, compared to alternatives like High, Medium, Low.

+### Score by frequency

+Score by a frequency scale:

+  * Example: "Frequency 1%" means 1% of the time, users are affected, "Frequency 100%" means 100% of the time users are affected.

+  * Analogy: the rate at which something occurs or is repeated over a particular period of time or in a given sample.

+  * Pros: measures how often the issue happens; can be worded in exact ways, such as "Frequency 20 times per day"; can be binned, such as using bins of "always", "often", "sometimes", "seldom", "never".

 ### Score by combination